yuanlu9707/DLBLS_SS/README.md

 # DLBLS_SS
-The code is implemented using MATLAB 2022a.
+The code was implemented using MATLAB 2020a and 2022a.

 The CASP dataset can be downloaded from the website https://predictioncenter.org/.

 The code mainly provides model code and parameters, and the data processing part has been deleted.
-In addition, the attached CBAM_TCN_example file can be used as a reference.
+In addition, the attached SETCN_example file can be used as a reference.

 The MultiplicationLayer file needs to be replaced.
 The MultiplicationLayer file is located at: D:\Program Files\MATLAB\R2022a\toolbox\nnet\cnn\+nnet\+cnn\+layer